zeinamhd18-boop/Python-Library-system/README.md

 # Library Managment System

-Asimple Python Project to manage library books.
+A simple Python Project to manage library books.

 ## Features
 _ Add books to the library.